ocaml/dune/doc/goals.rst

 project from moving forward.
-In order for us to provide good backward compatibility properties while still keeping the project fresh and dynamic, we have to make sure to properly delimit, document and version the set of behaviors that users should relly on.
+In order for us to provide good backward compatibility properties while still keeping the project fresh and dynamic, we have to make sure to properly delimit, document and version the set of behaviors on which users should rely.
 And for this to be maneageable, the surface API of Dune has to remain small.

 A distinguishing feature of Dune is that it lets the user declare what